 “He figured it out on our first date, but he never mentioned it to anyone around campus.
 He kept my secret, and this was well before we were this close.
 Daddy, I know how you and Mama feel about each other.
 I feel the same way about my Clint.
 I’m so glad he wanted to come back with me.”

 “He is welcome to stay in the loft until he finds a place and gets settled in.
 And I’ll reimburse you for his airline ticket home.
 He will need his money.”
-Charlotte approached them, looking for Travis.
+Charlotte approached them.
 “There she is,” Travis beamed at her.

 “No, baby girl, it wasn’t okay.
 I was treating you like I would have handled Danae if she would have told me the same thing.
-I was really worried about her, coming up here.
+I was anxious about her coming up here.
 It took me by surprise when you were the one who found someone.
 I didn’t handle it well at all, and I hope you can forgive me, Darce.
 There was no excuse.”
-Charlotte hugged Darcey, and heard her sniffle.
+Charlotte hugged Darcey and heard her sniffle.

 “It’s okay, Mama.”
 They walked into the living room together.
-Danae had offered her bedroom to Charlotte and Travis, and everyone else was taking spots on the floor in the living room with blankets and pillows.
+Danae had offered her bedroom to Charlotte and Travis, and everyone else took spots on the floor in the living room with blankets and pillows.

 “Where are you going to sleep tonight, Clint?”
-Chris said, not seeing a spot laid out for him.
+Chris asked.

 “I stay with Darcey in her room.”
-Travis looked at Darcey, eyeing her suspiciously.
+Travis looked at Darcey and eyed her suspiciously.